npg70/galbreath-old/people/pinkerton-james-1740.md

 He married second at Greenock on 27 Nov 11 1773 to **Agnes Galbreath**[^agnes-galbreath-marriage]. bp 1 Mar 1749, Greenock.[^agnes-galbreath-birth].
 Her death is not recorded, and there is no record of children.

 There appears to be a third marriage to **Jean Philipshill** but it is not recorded.
 She may be the sister of Margaret above.
-They had one child.
+They had one child in 1777.

 His fourth marriage at Edinburgh 14 Dec 1796 to **Jean Gardner**[^jean-gardner-marriage], bp.
 1 May 1765 Edinburgh[^jean-gardner-birth]